sankalpdayal/RobotArmPickAndPlace/writeup_template.md

 You're reading it!

 ### Kinematic Analysis
-#### 1. I ran the forward_kinematics demo and evaluated the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot.
-I used the diagrams in the project videos and checked them against the values in kr210.urdf.xacro file
+#### 1. DH parameter assignment table

-to derive its DH parameters.
+I ran the forward_kinematics demo and evaluated the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot.
+I used the diagrams in the project videos and checked them against the values in kr210.urdf.xacro file to derive its DH parameters.
 The diagrams I used are as follows

 DH Parameter assignment